 UConn coach Kevin Ollie had never been a head coach at any level prior to taking over for Jim Calhoun in 2012.
-But after two seasons, he’s already at the top of the profession after his Huskies beat Kentucky Monday night to win the national championship.
+But after two seasons, he’s already at the top of the profession after his Huskies beat Kentucky in 2013 to win the national championship.

 Here’s what you need to know about the hottest name in college basketball: